Robust Non-Adiabatic Holonomic Gating in Qutrits via Inverse-Engineered Pulse Shaping and Error Compensation: Introduction

-Single-qubit gate errors arise from decoherence and systematic control imperfections.
-NGQC and NHQC with short operation times mitigates decoherence \cite{carlini2013time}, but systematic errors, such as Rabi and detuning errors, present substantial challenges \cite{zheng2016comparison,colmenar2022conditions}.
-Additionally, time-dependent perturbation analysis, applied to various systems with or without geometric computing assumptions, elucidates the relationship between pulse engineering and gate fidelity.
+Single-qubit gate errors arise from both decoherence and systematic control imperfections.
+While NGQC and NHQC with short operation times naturally mitigate decoherence~\cite{carlini2013time}, systematic errors, such as Rabi and detuning errors, present substantial challenges that geometric protection alone cannot fully address~\cite{zheng2016comparison,colmenar2022conditions}.
+To overcome this, time-dependent perturbation analysis, applied to various systems with or without geometric computing assumptions, can elucidate the relationship between pulse engineering and gate fidelity, offering a pathway to higher robustness.